 A background story rooted in religion

-Mohamed’s story with atheism is no cliché either.
+Mohammed’s story with atheism is no cliché either.

 Originally from Alexandria, he spent his life in Amman, Jordan.
 Unlike many who grew up with steady doubts, Mohammed was a devout practicing Muslim until he was 28 years old.